runexec/twitterdsl/README.md

 #### Dependencies ####

-Filenames that aren't prefixed with dsl depend on the <br />
+Filenames that aren't prefixed with dsl depend on the twitter4j library.
-twitter4j library.
 The file dsl.clj and all files with <br />
-the prefix of dsl_ are built on top of the Clojure <br />
-implementatio of the twitter4j library.
+the prefix of dsl_ are built on top of the Clojure implementatio of the twitter4j library.

 #### Work in Progress ####

-A good chunk of the twitter4j library has a Clojure <br />
-abstraction but there's still some work to do to completely <br />
+A good chunk of the twitter4j library has a Clojure abstraction but there's still some work to do to completely <br />
 escape the Java interop calls that have to be made on objects.

 #### Installation & Setup ####

 Command Line

 ```bash
 # Get files
 cd ~/; git clone https://github.com/runexec/twitterdsl